-- 1. Eliminate unlawful racial discrimination - 2.
-Promote equality of opportunity - 3.
-Promote good relations between people of different racial groups - Prejudices around gender and sexual orientation The general duty to promote gender equality means that we must have due regard to: - 1.
-Eliminate unlawful discrimination and harassment and - 2.
-Promote equality of opportunity between men and women, girls and boys.
+- · Eliminating unlawful racial discrimination - Promoting equality of opportunity - Promoting good relations between people of different racial groups

+4. Prejudices around gender and sexual orientation

+The general duty to promote gender equality means that we must have due regard to:

+- Eliminating unlawful discrimination and harassment and - Promoting equality of opportunity between men and women, girls and boys.

-We also have a responsibility to promote community cohesion, developing good relations across different cultures, ethnic, religious and non-religious and socioeconomic groups.
+We also have a responsibility to promote community cohesion, to develop good relations across different cultures, ethnic, religious and non-religious and socio-economic groups.

 We do not tolerate any form of racist behaviour or any other prejudice-related incidents.
-If any such incident should occur we follow the Local Authority procedures for dealing with racist actions and any other kind of discrimination.
+If any such incident should occur, we follow the Local Authority procedures for dealing with racist actions and any other kind of discrimination.
 A record of any such incidents is kept by the Headteacher and is shared with Governors and the Local Authority on a termly basis.